Novak Djokovic Net Worth, Salary, and Endorsements 2023

-Djokovic started out on a successful path by becoming Europe's top-ranked under-14 player and was also part of the Serbia's Junior Davis Cup event.
-His best record from the junior tour came at the Australian Open, where he reached the semi-finals in 2004.
+Djokovic started out on a successful path by becoming Europe's top-ranked under-14 player and was also part of Serbia's Junior Davis Cup event.
+His best record from the junior tour came at the Australian Open, where he reached the semifinals in 2004.

-Having been considered a player who made regular appearances in the semi-finals at slams, Djokovic found his first major title at the 2008 Australian Open.
-2011 was the year where the Serbian star truly started his dominance against two of his biggest rivals -Roger Federer and Rafael Nadal.
+Having been considered a player who made regular appearances in the semifinals at slams, Djokovic found his first major title at the 2008 Australian Open.
+2011 was the year when the Serbian star truly started his dominance against two of his biggest rivals -?Roger Federer and Rafael Nadal.

 Both these opponents frequently met Djokovic and were defeated by the Serb on most occasions.
-The Serb's dominance continues even in 2021, where he won three Grand Slam titles and came close to winning the fourth at the US Open.
+The Serb's dominance continued even in 2021, where he won three Grand Slam titles and came close to winning an unprecedented Calendar Slam at the US Open.

-Out of the three big opponents Djokovic over the years, it was his rivalry with Nadal that stands out.
-The duo played 58 matches against each other on the ATP tour and Djokovic leads the tally by winning 30 contests.
+Out of the three big opponents Djokovic has had over the years, it was his rivalry with Nadal that stands out.
+The duo played 59 matches against each other on the ATP tour, and Djokovic leads the tally by winning 30 contests.

-Their most recent interaction came at the semi-finals of the 2021 French Open.
-In an engaging four-set battle, Djokovic passed the Spaniard's test in flying colors and went on to clinch the Roland Garros title.
+Their most recent interaction came at the quarterfinals of the 2022 French Open.
+In an engaging three-set battle, the Spaniard breezed past the Serb and went on to clinch the Roland Garros title.

-Against Murray, Djokovic had a rather comfortable rivalry as he is clearly the dominating player whenever they entered a tennis court.
-There were instances where Murray took control but overall, it was the Serbian star who lead the head-to-head with 25 victories compared to Murray's 11.
+Against Murray, Djokovic had a rather comfortable rivalry as he was clearly the dominating player whenever they entered a tennis court.
+There were instances where Murray took control, but overall, it was the Serbian star who led the head-to-head with 25 victories compared to Murray's 11.

-Shortly after winning his 18th Grand Slam at the Australian Open 2021, Novak Djokovic crossed, Roger Federer in the most weeks as World No.1 record.
-The 20-time Major champion crossed 310 weeks at the World Number one spot and he continues to reside at the summit of the sport.
+Shortly after winning his 18th Grand Slam at the Australian Open 2021, Novak Djokovic crossed Roger Federer in the most weeks as the World No.1 record.

 The 2021 season has been fruitful as well as a successful one for the year-end world number one.
 Djokovic started the year with his 9th Australian Open title at the 18th Grand Slam of his career.